esolutionsone/REST-API-Explorer-Example/README.md

     - updateState

 ## Loading Icon
 The loading icon component renders a loading spinner and is displayed used while the component itself is loading and when records are being fetched.
 It's comprised of the LoadingIcon.js and LoadingIcon.scss files.
-To properly leverage this component you'll have to setup a loading state in your component with logic to display the loading icon when loading state is true and the component when loading state is false.
+To properly leverage this component you'll have to set up a loading state in your component with logic to display the loading icon when the loading state is true and the component when the loading state is false.

 Inputs: